Twist-angle tunable Josephson junctions in three-dimensional superconductors: Continuum model for BdG equation

 where $u^\nu_{X\xi} (\vv{r})$ and $v^\nu_{X\xi} (\vv{r})$ are slowly varying envelope function in real space. }

 { We assume the intervalley coupling in the normal-state Hamiltonian $H _0(\vv{r}, \vv{r}')$ is negligible, as in graphene.
-Furthermore, under the assumption of a vanishing Cooper pair momentum, the superconducting order parameter $\Delta (\vv{r})=\Delta_{X}(\vv{r})$ couples electrons from opposite valleys.
-As a result, the BdG Hamiltonian~[Eq.~\eqref{eq:bdgappendix}] is block-diagonalized for $\xi$, which thus serves as a good quantum number labeling the quasiparticle.
+Furthermore, under the assumption of a vanishing Cooper-pair momentum, the superconducting order parameter $\Delta (\vv{r})=\Delta_{X}(\vv{r})$ couples electrons from opposite valleys.
+As a result, the BdG Hamiltonian~[Eq.~\eqref{eq:bdgappendix}] is block diagonalized for $\xi$, which thus serves as a good quantum number labeling the quasiparticle.
 From Eqs.~\eqref{eq:tb-bdgeq} and \eqref{eq:continuum-approx}, the BdG equation becomes

 {where we introduce the Bloch Hamiltonian $H_{\xi XX'}(\vv{k})=\sum_{\vv{R}'}e^{-i\bm{\tau}_X \cdot (\bm{k}+\bm{K}_\xi)}H_0(\vv{\tau}_X,\vv{\tau}_{X'}+\vv{R}')e^{i(\bm{\tau}_{X'}+\vv{R}') \cdot (\bm{k}+\bm{K}_\xi)}$.
 Within the continuum approximation, we replace $\vv{k}\rightarrow-i\bm{\nabla}$ and treat $\vv{r}$ as a continuous variable.} Consequently, the self-consistent gap equation~[Eq.~\eqref{eq:tb-gapeq}] becomes